Othernet-Project/orx86/README.txt

 ===========

 Customizing is currently undocumented and unsupported.
-Edit the appropriate files (`config` script and `Makefile.in` template) to get desired results.
+Edit the appropriate files (`config` script and `Makefile.in` template) to achieve the desired results.

 Support
 =======

-This package is not officially supported, but staff will try to answer your questions in the forums:
+This package is not officially supported, but Outernet staff will try to answer your questions in the forums:

     https://discuss.outernet.is/